 Year Buoy 10 to Tongue Point Tongue Point to I-5 Bridge I-5 Bridge to Bonneville Dam Bonneville Dam to McNary Dam+ 2022 Open February 1-28 under permanent rules.
 Open March 1-April 6 with one hatchery adult Chinook in the daily bag limit.
 Open February 1-28 under permanent rules.
 Open March 1-April 6, May 12-22 and May 24-June 15.
 One hatchery adult spring Chinook in the daily bag limit March 1-June 3.
-Two hatchery Chinook allowed June 4-15. and Bonneville Dam.
-Open June 4-15 from I-5 to Bonneville.
-One hatchery adult spring Chinook in the daily bag limit March 1-June 3.
-Two hatchery Chinook allowed June 4-15. , ,
+Two hatchery Chinook allowed June 4-15. from I-5 to Bonneville.
+One Open April 1-May 3, May 26, May 28, and June 4-15 from Tower Island powerlines upstream to the Oregon/Washington border above McNary Damplus the Oregon and Washington banks between Bonneville Dam and Tower Island powerlines.
+One hatchery adult Chinook in the daily bag limit April 1-May 28.
+Two hatchery Chinook allowed June 4-15.
+In Washington, hand casted lines only when angling from shore between Bonneville and Tower Island.
+2023 Open February 1-28 under permanent rules.
+Open March 1-April 11 with one hatchery adult Chinook in the daily bag limit.
+Open February 1-28 under permanent rules.
+Open March 1-April 11 and May 19-31 with one hatchery adult spring Chinook in the daily bag limit.
+Open March 1-April 11 and May 19-31 from I-5 upstream to Beacon Rock plus the Oregon and Washington banks between Beacon Rock and Bonneville Dam.
+One hatchery adult spring Chinook in the daily bag limit.
+Open April 1-May 6 and May 19 24 from Tower Island powerlines upstream to the Oregon/Washington border above McNary Damplus the Oregon and Washington banks between Bonneville Dam and Tower Island powerlines.
+One hatchery adult Chinook in the daily bag limit.
+In Washington, hand casted lines only when angling from shore between Bonneville and Tower Island.

 Table 23.
-Recreational seasons for adult summer Chinook downstream of Bonneville Dam 2002-20221.
+Recreational seasons for adult summer Chinook downstream of Bonneville Dam 2002-20231.